+Remember while wedding planning that your bridal details matter because they’re more than simply a ring, a dress, a perfume bottle.
 When the day is over and you’re married to your soulmate, the necklace you wore, the shoes you walked down the aisle in, and the perfume you wore as you held each other close during your first dance will become more than objects.
 So many special heirlooms get worn or passed down through generations on wedding days.
 By capturing those pieces, you also capture a piece of your family, your history, your identity.
 And even if you start a new tradition with brand new pieces of your own, one day they’ll become the heirlooms you’ll pass down to your daughter or to your grandchild.
 They’re mementos of the day you said yes to forever with your soulmate.
 And they help tell the story of your love and your day.
-And those special meanings, the memories and emotions that will be indelibly tied to those objects, are the reasons why I carve out time at the start of your wedding day to honor them in beautifully styled photos.
+And those special meanings, the memories and emotions that will be indelibly tied to those objects, are the reasons why I carve out time during the wedding planning process to honor your bridal details in beautifully styled photos.

 The truth is, getting ready can often be a bit hectic as you, your parents, and your closest friends all get ready for you to walk down the aisle.
 So, it’s helpful to have all of your details gathered and ready for photos before you sit down for hair and makeup.
 This way you don’t have to stop what you’re doing to gather items when the photographer arrives.
 I ask each of my couples to gather and set aside several pieces so that they’re ready for me when I arrive on the wedding day.
 This way after saying hello and hugging the bride, I can start to style the details right away and make sure there’s enough time to capture them beautifully while also getting candids of finishing touches to hair and makeup and maybe even the popping of a champagne bottle for a toast!